US jet shoots down unknown object flying off Alaska coast

 WASHINGTON (AP) — A U.S. military fighter jet shot down an unknown object flying off the coast of Alaska on Friday on orders from President Joe Biden, White House officials said.

-The object was flying at about 40,000 feet and posed a “reasonable threat” to the safety of civilian flights, said John Kirby, White House National Security Council spokesman.
-He described the object as roughly the size of a small car and said it was shot down near the U.S.-Canada border.
+White House National Security Council spokesman John Kirby said the object was downed because it was flying at about 40,000 feet and posed a “reasonable threat” to the safety of civilian flights, not because of any knowledge that it was engaged in surveillance.

-It was the second time in a week U.S. officials had downed some type of flying object over the U.S. On Saturday fighter jets fired a missile into a suspected Chinese spy balloon off the coast of South Carolina.
+He described the object as roughly the size of a small car, much smaller than the massive suspected Chinese spy balloon downed by Air Force fight jets Saturday off the coast of South Carolina after it transited over sensitive military sites across the continental U.S.

-There were few answers about the object, and the White House drew distinctions between the two episodes.
-Kirby said it wasn’t yet known who owned it, and he did not say it was a balloon.
-Officials also couldn’t say if there was any surveillance equipment on it.
-Kirby didn’t know yet where it came from or what its purpose was.
+There were few answers about the object and the White House drew distinctions between the two episodes.
+Officials couldn’t say if the unknown object downed Friday contained any surveillance equipment, where it came from or what purpose it had.

+The Pentagon on Friday declined to provide a more precise description of the object, only saying that U.S. pilots who flew up to observe it determined it didn’t appear to be manned.
+Officials said the object was far smaller than the previous balloon, did not appear to be maneuverable and was traveling at a much lower altitude.

-Still, it posed enough of a concern that U.S. officials felt it best to knock it out of the sky.
+Kirby maintained that Biden, based on the advice of the Pentagon, believed it posed enough of a concern to shoot it out of the sky — primarily because of the potential risk to civilian aircraft.

 “We’re going to remain vigilant about our airspace,” Kirby said.
 “The president takes his obligations to protect our national security interests as paramount.”

-Kirby said fighter pilots visually examining the object ascertained it was not manned.
 The president was briefed on the presence of the object Thursday evening after two fighter jets surveilled it.

+Brig.
+Gen. Pat Ryder, Pentagon press secretary, told reporters Friday that an F-22 fighter aircraft based at Joint Base Elmendorf-Richardson shot down the object using the same type of missile used to take down the balloon nearly a week ago.

+Ahead of the the shoot-down, the Federal Aviation Administration restricted flights over a roughly 10-square mile area within U.S. airspace off Alaska’s Bullen Point, the site of a disused U.S. Air Force radar station on the Beaufort Sea about 100 miles from the Canadian border.

-The object fell into frigid waters and officials expected they could recover debris faster than from last week’s massive balloon.
+The object fell onto frozen waters and officials expected they could recover debris faster than from last week’s massive balloon.
+Ryder said the object was traveling northeast when it was shot down.
+He said several U.S. military helicopters have gone out to begin the recovery effort.

 The development came almost a week after the U.S. shot down a suspected Chinese spy balloon off the Carolina coast after it traversed sensitive military sites across North America.
 China insisted the flyover was an accident involving a civilian craft and threatened repercussions.